 The chilled water system is a vital component of campus infrastructure.
 Currently, two on-campus chiller plants distribute chilled water through an underground piping network to cool buildings across the Blacksburg campus.

-The new chillers and expanded chiller network will not only improve chilled water capacity and distribution across campus, but also deliver enhanced operational and energy efficiency and cost savings for the university.
+The new chillers and expanded chiller network not only improve chilled water capacity and distribution across campus, but also deliver enhanced operational and energy efficiency and cost savings for the university.

-Furthermore, the upgrades will enable the university to have greater control over chilling operations and maintenance, leading to improved service delivery and less downtime for repairs.
+Furthermore, the upgrades enable the university to have greater control over chilling operations and maintenance, leading to improved service delivery and less downtime for repairs.

-The upgraded equipment and centralized network will help expand operating capacity to support enrollment growth as well as construction and renovation priorities highlighted in the Campus Master Plan, Beyond Boundaries 2047: The Campus Plan and Strategic Plan, The Virginia Tech Difference: Advancing Beyond Boundaries.
+The upgraded equipment and centralized network help expand operating capacity to support enrollment growth as well as construction and renovation priorities highlighted in the Campus Master Plan, Beyond Boundaries 2047: The Campus Plan and Strategic Plan, The Virginia Tech Difference: Advancing Beyond Boundaries.